Vendicated/Vencord/README.md

 - BetterActivities by D3SOX, Arjix, AutumnVN
 - BetterAudioPlayer by Creations
 - BetterBanReasons by Inbestigator
+- BetterBlockedUsers by TheArmagan
 - BetterInvites by iamme
+- BetterPlusReacts by Joona
 - BetterQuickReact by Ven & Sqaaakoi
 - BetterUserArea by Samwich
-- BetterPlusReacts by Joona
 - BlockKeywords by catcraft
-- BlockKrsip by D3SOX
+- BlockKrisp by D3SOX
 - BypassStatus by Inbestigator & thororen
 - ChannelBadges by Creations
 - ChannelTabs by TheSun, TheKodeToad, keifufu, Nickyux